strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 NODE_ENV=production pm2 start npm -- start
 ```

-If you are using an `ecosystem.config.js` you can do the following
+If you are using an `ecosystem.config.js` you can do the following:

 **Before**